Nicolas Cage: 1981–1988: Early work and breakthrough

 Cage made his acting debut in the 1981 television pilot The Best of Times, which was never picked up by ABC.
 His film debut followed in 1982, with a minor role as an unnamed co-worker of Judge Reinhold's character in the coming-of-age film Fast Times at Ridgemont High, having originally auditioned for Reinhold's part.
 His experience on the film was marred by cast members endlessly quoting his uncle's films, which inspired him to change his name.
 Cage's first starring role came opposite Deborah Foreman in the romantic comedy Valley Girl (1983), in which he played a punk who falls in love with the titular valley girl, a plot loosely inspired by Romeo and Juliet.
 The film was a modest box office success and has been branded a cult classic.
 He auditioned for the role of Dallas Winston in his uncle's film The Outsiders, based on S.E.
 Hinton's novel, but lost to Matt Dillon.
 Cage, however, would co-star in Coppola's adaptation of another Hinton novel, Rumble Fish, in that year.

 In 1984, Cage appeared in three period films, none of which fared well at the box office.
-In the drama, Racing with the Moon (1984), Cage featured opposite Sean Penn as friends who are awaiting deployment to the U.S. Marine Corps.
-Coppola's crime drama The Cotton Club saw him play a fictionalized version of mob hitman Vincent "Mad Dog" Coll, earning praise from critic Paul Attanasio for "artully [using] his few moments to sketch a brawny, violent thug".
-His final release of the year was Alan Parker's drama Birdy, in which he starred with Matthew Modine as two close friends and their trauma inflicted by serving in the Vietnam War.
+In the drama, Racing with the Moon (1984), Cage featured opposite Sean Penn as friends who are awaiting deployment to the United States Marine Corps.
+In Coppola's crime drama The Cotton Club he portrayed a fictionalized version of mob hitman Vincent "Mad Dog" Coll, earning praise from critic Paul Attanasio for "artfully [using] his few moments to sketch a brawny, violent thug."
+His final release of the year was Alan Parker's drama Birdy, in which he starred with Matthew Modine.
 Cage lost weight for the role and had two of his front teeth pulled out to appear disfigured.
 Despite massively underperforming at the box office, the film, and Cage and Modine's performances, received positive reviews, with The New York Times critic Janet Maslin writing, "Mr. Cage very sympathetically captures Al's urgency and frustration.
 Together, these actors work miracles with what might have been unplayable."